 - Swaddle – we use these inexpensive velcro ones (size SMALL) to get a tight, snug swaddle

 - Sing/ shush/ sway/ pray – or whatever little comforting thing you want to do right before you lay them down.
 But don’t rock/ nurse to sleep except for the last feeding before bedtime.

 Other Sleep Regression Survival Tips and Tricks

 - PRACTICE – We talked about this more extensively in the previous section, but helping baby practice new skills during the day might make him less frustrated at naps/ night.

 - PAUSE – Give the baby 5-10 minutes and try to let him get himself back to sleep.
 Even if he starts fussing, stirring, crying.
 It might not last long!

 - ROUTINE – Whatever it is, make your sleep time routine consistent.
 Establishing positive sleep cues/ associations is really helpful for babies who are learning to be good sleeprs.
 Make sure the room is dark and there is white noise if possible.

 - AVOID OVERTIRED – here are all the details on an overtired baby and how to help him get to sleep.

 - TRY NOT TO STRESS – your baby will be fine!!!!!! 🙂

-- CONSIDER SLEEP TRAINING – You probably don’t want to create ALL NEW sleep habits and associations during this 4 month sleep regression.
+- CONSIDER SLEEP TRAINING – You probably don’t want to create ALL NEW sleep habits and associations during this 4 month old baby sleep regression.
 But once baby seems to have established more “grown up” patterns of sleep, it’s a great time to sleep train!